timgentry/software-engineering-quality-framework/communities/pd-engineering-cop.md

 ## Members

 * The CoP will have a core group who work together to deliver the CoP goals for the wider engineering community.
-* Core members will be ambassadors for the CoP, the [Software Engineering Quality Framework](../README.md) and the Tech Radar.
+* Core members will be ambassadors for the CoP, the [Data Engineering Quality Framework](../README.md) and the Tech Radar.
 * Members will be expected to attend and contribute at the regular core group meetings.
 * Occasional time commitment outside these meetings will also be necessary, e.g. to prepare a presentation or hack event or to help others to do so.